Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-content.md

 1. To find the media items satisfying certain criteria, or modify the results in a specific way, create an instance of the [Tizen.Content.MediaContent.SelectArguments](/application/dotnet/api/TizenFX/latest/api/Tizen.Content.MediaContent.SelectArguments.html) class.

     The following example filters media items so that only items whose display name ends with ".jpg" are included in the result (the '%' characters act as wildcards in the filter expression, and they must be escaped using another '%' character to avoid compiler warnings).
-For more information on the filter properties, see [Set up a Filter](#set-up-a-filter).
+For more information on the filter properties, see [set up a filter](#set-up-a-filter).

     ```csharp
     var selectArguments = new SelectArguments()